samanthakocher/samanthakocher.github.io/essays/IntegratingAI.md

 <br>
 <br>
 In the Essays that we wrote in this class, I never put the prompt of the essay into ChatGPT but rather told ChatGPT to check my spelling or grammar in my essay.
 However, even when asking specifically for spelling errors (not grammar or any other), it would still give me recommendation to fix some sentences, but unless my original sentence didnʻt make any sense, I never listened because I felt like those minor "errors" were what made my essays personal and human, which I felt was enforced in class.
+<br>The prompt I always used to ask ChatGPT was: "`<insert essay or parts to be spell/grammar checked>` check my spelling and grammar."

-  5. Final project
+  6. Final project
 <br>
 <br>
 I used AI in our final projects Home Page/Landing Page when it came to adjusting the style of it all.
 I was able to refer to previous assignments when it came to the basic layout, but I had a hard time to make the background image fit the screen perfectly, along with the navbar and footer.
 However, since ChatGPT can't import or export external sources (like my image), it was hard to get it to understand what my problem was.
-I eventually ended up asking "how to make the background image fit properly," which led it to give me some tips on how to adjust the CSS code to fit adjust an image size.
+I eventually ended up asking "How to make the background image fit properly," which led it to give me some tips on how to adjust the CSS code to fit adjust an image size.
 With ChatGPTʻs tips and my knowledge from experience, I was able to play around with different patterns of the code which eventually gave me what I wanted.
 <p align="center">
   <img width="500px" class="rounded float-center pe-4" src="../img/IntegratingAI/kalo-stems-landing-page.png">
 </p>